fermintxito/containers_grafana_k6/README.md

 docker-compose up -d influxdb grafana docker-compose run --rm k6 run /scripts/ewoks.js

+# Convert your exported Postman collection to k6 script
+Assuming your exported collection is named test-api.json, you can run this command to convert it to a k6 script.
+The env.json includes all your environment variables that are exported from Postman.

+postman-to-k6 test-api.json -e env.json -o k6-script.js
+postman-to-k6 test-api.json -o k6-script.js

 #### Article
 This is the accompanying source code for the following article.
 Please read for a detailed breakdown of the code and how K6, Grafana and InfluxDB work together using Docker Compose: